£0.00 0

 Don’t Panic!

 Parents may panic at the start of the Deschooling process because they find their children spend the majority of their free time just staring at the TV or playing computer games.
-Remember – the child has not had control over their time other than the brief period after school each day (slotted in around homework, bath, tea time, and any after school clubs) when they are able to sit and wind down for a short while.
-At first they may want to nothing other than those activities which they are used to doing during that time.
+Remember – the child has not had control over their time other than the brief period after school each day when they are able to sit and wind down for a short while.
+At first they may want to nothing other than those activities which they are used to doing during that after school down time.
 Consider how children are during the summer break.
 The first week of that holiday period looks nothing like the last, as during that time they are beginning to move away from the lifestyle they are used to.
 The first week or two you may find your child wants to engage in every activity you suggest, and is willingly up and out of bed by 7am everyday.
 As the weeks progress, you find that they do not want to do what you suggest, and spend their time watching tv, playing on the computer, and complaining that they’re bored.
 And often, usually right at the end of the holiday, they have rediscovered the simple pleasures of just being.
 Of playing in the garden, a walk round the field with the dog, a visit to a grandparent’s home.
 They will start to come up with their own games and self directed activities.
 Deschooling is really just another period like this.
 They need time to move away from being told what to do, where to be, how to play, when to eat, drink, and use the toilet; time to take back control of their own bodies; and time to rekindle their often lost passions for castles, gardening, dinosaurs, baking, painting, music, rock climbing, beachcombing, or whatever it was they loved, and had time to love, before school dominated their lives.
 Just as it is normal for children to go through this process, it is also normal for parents to find themselves worrying about it!
 Allow it to take its course, and the child will naturally come back to their inbuilt need for information and their innate desire to learn.

 How long should you deschool?